 More Australian mothers likely to have some form of intervention when giving birth

-The AIHW report also shows that the number of instrumental vaginal births (where forceps or vacuum suction is used to help deliver the baby) for first-time mothers have increased across Australia between 2004 and 2018.
+The AIHW report also shows that the number of instrumental vaginal births (where forceps or vacuum suction is used to help deliver the baby) for first-time mothers has increased across Australia between 2004 and 2018.

 |State||Number of instrumental births in 2004||Number of instrumental births in 2018|

 |New South Wales||5,081||6,667|

 |Australian Capital Territory||408||531|

 |Tasmania||No data recorded*||353|